mack73/azure-alerts-to-teams/README.md

 * An API connection to Teams
 * A logic App that parses the Service Health alerts json and publishes it as a human readable message on a Teams channel
 * An action group to trigger the logic app
 * An alert to kick off the process when a Service Health alert is generated for the Azure environment.
 The alert scope is for *ALL* services in *ALL* regions.
 Adjust as necessary after deployment.
 See the section 'alert scope' for instruction on how to accomplish this at the bottom

 This set of instructions deploys a complete set of resources for each alert type.
-This might not be required for your deployment if you want the alerts to be published to the same Teams Channel.
+This might not be required for your deployment if you want all of the alerts to be published to the same Teams Channel.
 See the section 'Combined Alerting' for instructions on how to accomplish this at the bottom.

 ## Installation Instructions:
 ### 1. Deploy 'api-connection.json' template.
-Create the API Connection to be used by the Logic App to connect to Teams.
+Create the API Connection used by the Logic App to connect to Teams.
 Required parameter: 'api_connection_username' You will need to include the email address of the account used to authenticate to teams.
 Optional parameter: 'api_connection_name' you can specify the API connection name.
 The default is value is 'teams'

 #### Example deployment using CLI:
     az deployment group create --resource-group teams-alert-prod --parameters api_connection_username=user@contoso.com api_connection_name=teams --template-file api-connection.json

 ### 2. Authorize the API connection
+The API connection will need to be authorized after deployment.
+Only 1 API connection is needed.
 1. Login to the Azure portal and locate the API connection
 2. Click on 'Edit API Connection' on the left panel
 3. Click the blue 'Authorize' button